Createdd/Writing/2018/articles/MLIntroP4.md

 When the algorithm is implemented it is important to introduce a real-number evaluation metric.

-As always it is advisable to split the data set into a training, cross-validation and testing set(60-20-20).
+As always, it is advisable to split the data set into a training, cross-validation and testing set (60-20-20).

 The steps to build the system would be:
 1. Fit the model p(x) on the training set
-1. Predict the y on the resulting probabilities of your cross-validation and testing sets
+1. Predict y on the resulting probabilities of your cross-validation and testing sets
 1. Evaluate the result using a contingency table (true positives, false positives, ...), precision/recall methods or the F1-score
-1. change values of Epsilon (if necessary)
+1. Change values of Epsilon (if necessary)

 ### Practical Tips and difference to a supervised learning system